 The manage.py script is an alternative entry point to demosys-admin.
-Both can perform the same commands.
-The main purpose of demosys-admin is to initially have an entry point to the commands creating a projects and effects when we don't have a manage.py yet.
+Both can perform the same sub-commands.
+The main purpose of the demosys-admin command is to initially have an entry point to the sub-commands creating a project when we have not manage.py.